belonesox/requests2jmx-via-bzt/README.md

 ```
 Look at Taurus docs.

-BTW, better, if you will run heavy load (>10 sessions) on any other site.
+BTW, better, if you run heavy load (>10 sessions) on any other site.

-* http://0x1.tv — it is my video conference hobby, it is not ready now for heavy load.
+* http://0x1.tv — it is my video conference hobby and it is not heavy load ready now.

 # ToDo
-I hope that all this stuff will became unusual if Taurus owners add couple of settings/features.
+I hope that all this stuff will become unnecessary if Taurus owners add a couple of extra settings/features.

-But I do not like the idea, that we have to
+Actually, I do not like the idea that we have to
-push all requests (including real authentification info)
+push all requests (including real authentication info)
 to some private services.
-Also, we cannot use external service if our testing targets also located inside a corporate network.
+Also we cannot use external service if our testing targets also located inside a corporate network.

-I think will be better to wrote independent
-open source local proxy with filtering
+I think it is better to write an independent open source local proxy with filtering for JMX generation.
-to generate JMX.

 # Contacts
 * Issues, patches — welcomed.